-One of our healthcare customers has come to us with a problem that drastically affected their application performance during evening hours – the time when as much as 60% of their end-users were active in the system.
+One of our healthcare customers came to us with a problem that drastically affected their application performance during evening hours – the time when as much as 60% of their end-users were active in the system.
 The users complained about the overall application slowdown that happened between 5 pm and 6 pm and varied in its duration from several minutes to more than half an hour.
-The problem did not reproduce every day and appeared to be random.
+The problem did not reoccur every day and appeared to be random.

 The solution CodeXteam offered comprised three major transformative steps: